- What other names is Green Tea known by?

 - Thick, white patches on the gums (oral leukoplakia).
 Drinking green tea seems to decrease the size of white patches in people with oral leukoplakia.

 - Ovarian cancer.
 Women who regularly drink tea, including green or black tea, appear to have a lower risk of developing ovarian cancer.
+But green tea does not seem to prevent ovarian cancer from recurring in people with a history of ovarian cancer.

 - Parkinson's disease.
 Drinking one to four cups of green tea daily seems to provide the most protection against developing Parkinson's disease.